triasteran/Data-Science-For-Life-Science/Statistics_and_Math_in_R/Document_Introduction_to_statistics_R_part2.md

 In this part you will know:

-* how to compare 2 samples using parametric and non-parametric tests
+* how to compare 2 samples
+* how choose between parametric and non-parametric statistical tests
+* what is p-value and t-statistic in t-test
 * how to find a correlation between samples
 * what is multiple testing correction and how to apply it

-Firstly you need to include libraries:
+You need to load libraries first:
 ```{r}
 library(ggplot2) # plotting
 library(dplyr) # data frame manipulation